-The following themes have been selected to be used in developing materials for reading from B7/JHS1 to B10.
+The following themes have been selected to be used in developing materials for reading from B7 to B10.
 The teacher is encouraged to look for materials that may be relevant to these themes or select passages from other sources that will be of interest to learners at each class level.
-Materials for reading must also include the basic types of prose: narrative, descriptive, expository and argumentative, as well as bits of drama/play and poetry.